-According to air quality experts, chimney fires are responsible for about $125 million in annual property damage with around 25,000 fires per year starting in chimneys.
-Most of those fires are caused by a buildup of creosote, which, combined with structural problems in the chimney masonry, can lead to a house fire.
+According to air quality experts, chimney fires are responsible for about $125 million in annual property damage, with around 25,000 fires per year starting in chimneys.
+Most of those fires are caused by a creosote buildup, which can lead to a house fire combined with structural problems in the chimney masonry.

 This sticky, highly flammable chemical has a tar-like appearance.
-As little as ⅛” of soot as well as any amount of visible creosote are indicators that your chimney is due for a cleaning.
+As little as an eighth of an inch of soot and any amount of visible creosote indicate that your chimney is due for a cleaning.

 What Happens During a Chimney Cleaning?

-After you decide about the chimney cleaning service for your home, there are things that should form your expectations when the job starts.
-Quite often, you will get a time when the job will begin and may be asked to put away some precious items in the home to avoid damage.
+After you decide about the chimney cleaning service for your home, some things should form your expectations when the job starts.
+You will often get a time when the job will begin, and you may be asked to put away some precious items in the home to avoid damage.

-To protect the area of your roof where you have the chimney, they can lay some plastic sheet, rug or clothing material on your roof to trap the dust that would come out from the chimney during cleaning.
-For deeper cleaning, your chimney sweep may come with a shop-vac to help sweep the chimney away.
+To protect the area of your roof where you have the chimney, they can lay some plastic sheet, rug, or clothing material on your roof to trap the dust from the chimney during cleaning.
+For deeper cleaning, your chimney sweep may come with a shop vac to help sweep the chimney away.